h0useofdupree/pywalhue/README.md

 | Setup Script  | This script will ask for the IP <br/> and give a list of lamp names <br/> to add | in progress |

 # pywalhue
-A simple wrapper over pywal to integrate it with Philips Hue light system
+A simple wrapper over pywal to integrate with Philips Hue light system

 ## Getting Started
 ### How to use